giggio/TypeScriptCompiler/README.md

 you may reference on a .NET project.
 All usages so far of the compiler use the binary to compile.
 This library runs the JavaScript compiler directly.

+## Documentation

+Still has to be created.
+Please refer to [the blog post](http://blog.lambda3.com.br/2012/10/typescript-compiler-em-net/) to understand the circumstances of this project creation.

 ## Usage